Botspot/pi-apps/CODE_OF_CONDUCT.md

 ### For Issues:

-1. **Search before you submit**: Make sure your issue hasn't been reported already. (this is still for now a problem and people can ignore this rule)
+1. **Search before you submit**: Make sure your issue (for example adding an app) hasn't been reported already. (this is still for now a problem and people can ignore this rule)
 2. **Use the provided templates**: We have templates for bug reports, app suggestions, and general suggestions.
 Use them! (again this is still a problem for now, but not as often)
 3. **Be specific and detailed**: Vague issues like "it doesn't work" without details will be closed.
+See on [how to properly make a bug report](https://www.softwaretestinghelp.com/how-to-write-good-bug-report/) for more details if you are making a bug report.
 4. **Include relevant information**: For bug reports, include Pi-Apps version, operating system, and steps to reproduce.
 5. **One issue per report**: Don't bundle multiple issues into one report.
 6. **Format your code**: When including terminal output or code snippets, use proper markdown formatting.